 Note: Most legacy scoring types will not support complete hands free operation.
 However you can still minimize the time spent at the bowler console by entering the bowlers’ names at the desk or elsewhere prior to play.

 Mobile Touch Desk - Touch Desk can be operated from a mobile tablet.
 This can minimize queuing and the movement of customers around the center.
 For example, you may wish greet customers at the entrance and take them directly to their lane for check-in, or visit the lane to take food orders or make lane changes such as score corrections.

 Note: If you wish to operate a new mobile terminal independently of your existing Touch Desk you will need an additional terminal license.
 Alternatively, freely available remote control software can enable a tablet to control your existing Touch Desk terminal without any additional licenses.

-Bookings - Ideally all customers will book via phone before arriving, and this may be mandatory in some jurisdictions.
+Bookings - Ideally all customers will book either online or by phone before arriving, and this may be mandatory in some jurisdictions.
 The Touch Desk booking system is ideally suited to this task.
 In addition to recording the main booking customer’s details, it can record the names (and contact details if necessary) of all the bowlers in the group.
 The system can be setup to automatically check-in the lanes at the prescribed time.
 The bowlers’ names will be sent to the lanes and the lane will be ready for immediate play without any staff or bowler intervention.